The Allegations in the Kavanaugh Confirmation Hearings and How Divorce Attorneys See Them Every Day On the Job

 Most often, these allegations come about in cases involving child custody issues.
 The allegations commonly revolve around a core of a few fundamental allegations consisting of domestic violence, substance abuse, alcoholism, and verbal or emotional abuse of the other parent or the children.

 As was the case during Brett Kavanaugh’s confirmation process, the allegations of this type in divorce litigation often have little or no corroborating evidence to prove whether they are true or made up by one parent trying to get more time with the children in a divorce.
 Sometimes witnesses are brought in to testify who are close friends or family members of the parent making the allegations.
-This makes the job of the judge even more challenging because they must decide of the witness is being untruthful for their friend or family member’s benefit.
+This makes the job of the judge even more challenging because they must decide if the witness is being untruthful for their friend or family member’s benefit.
+An Orlando divorce lawyer would notice these similarities right away.

 At the end of the Kavanaugh hearings, both sides stuck to their positions and the Senate was left to just go with their gut and to make a decision based on their instincts.
 A divorce court must do the very same thing when these types of allegations are made in litigation.
 As one can imagine, this removes all predictability from the outcome of the case and leaves the final decision to a judge who is a stranger.
 This is why it is always best to make every effort to settle all disputes in mediation without going to court if at all possible.